Who benefits from keeping Dalits ‘Hindu’

 Instead of arguing why Christians and Muslims can be Dalits, a more fundamental question is: who gains from keeping Dalits “Hindu”?

-This article is rooted in two larger narratives of modern India that are in friction with each other and yet operate simultaneously.
+The answer is rooted in two larger narratives of modern India that are in friction with each other and yet operate simultaneously.
 The first is of upper-caste leaders attempting to obfuscate caste as the fundamental organisational structure of Indian society.
 The second is the importance of numbers of groups in modern forms of governance, and with it the frantic attempt to incorporate Dalits into the idea of “Hindu”.

 When India became independent, most of its leaders were upper-caste Hindu men.
 Without attacking the roots of caste – and often celebrating it as the culture or diversity – they built the narrative that India could become casteless only if it stopped talking about caste as a problem.
+(More on that in this article in the Economic and Political Weekly.)

 This “castelessness” helped members of the upper castes position themselves as meritorious, deserving leaders, hiding the undue power and privilege they held in society.
 Thus, in 1950, Home Minister Vallabhbhai Patel discontinued the counting of caste disaggregated data in the census, arguing that collecting data on caste groups would be akin to making caste stronger.